 As we grew Wendy’s role changed to sales manager and I started relaxing a bit more.
 She was a natural; Wendy was always very active and outgoing.
 Because of this and the fact that our clients who used 800 numbers were much larger she began entertaining them when they came to visit.
 Wendy also started the company picnic and initiated the anniversary milestone programs.
 When it came to making sure people were happy, everyone from the staff to the clients she was tops.

 While everything was moving along Wendy’s husband Max reached his ten year anniversary with the State Attorney’s office and decided he wanted something different.
-Max joined our company, now renamed Global Response, and focused on Operations.
+Max joined our company, now renamed Answering Service Care, and focused on Operations.
 With his eagle eye the company took another leap forward.

 As the company matured and our legal requirements grew, Frank came into the business full-time.
 Frank’s wife, Agnes, took on the management of sales for our fulfillment center business.
 Finally, my entire family was employed by the successor company to the little telephone answering business we had purchased years ago.